guprwanda/trunkclub.github.io/source/_posts/2013-09-20-moving-from-tumblr-to-octopress.md

 At Trunk Club, we love technology.
 It's at the core of our business and helps enable us to provide amazing user experiences both internally and externally.
 So, when asked recently to help provide opinion on our tech blog, I was excited for opportunity--until I saw the blog was hosted on Tumblr.

 What's wrong with Tumblr?
-Nothing, really, except that, as an engineer who's been maintaining a technical blog for the last 5 years, I found it difficult to voice an opinion on a platform I myself didn't fully embrace--to me it was just another CMS, and a bit restrictive to boot.
-So before writing these words, I felt compelled to move our tech blog away from Tumblr.
+Nothing, really, except that, as an engineer who's been maintaining a technical blog for the last 5 years, I found it difficult to voice an opinion on a platform I myself didn't fully embrace--to me it was just another CMS, and a bit restrictive at that.
+So before writing this post, I felt compelled to move our tech blog away from Tumblr.
 Read on to learn about the Octopress migration, and how to set up a wicked quick, CMS-free blog with free hosting and then some.

 <!-- more -->